Writing Skills Workshops

-All workshops are held on Wednesdays and Thursdays from 1:00 to 2 p.m. in WCC103 (West Campus Classroom).
+All workshops are held on Wednesdays and Thursdays from 1:00 to 2 p.m. in WCC121 (West Campus Classroom).

 Take away reading strategies for immediate implementation in coursework across the curriculum.

-Celebrate National Poetry Month and connect with the muse in this fun and casual workshop.
+Celebrate National Novel Writing Month (Nanowrimo) and connect with the muse in this fun and casual workshop.

-Learn how to format your paper, build your references page, and construct in-text citations.
+Learn how to format your paper, build your References page, and integrate in-text citations.